aquabubu/home-gatsby/content/posts/Review-Innisfree-Mineral-Essential-Concealer-SPF30-PA++-6.5g/index.md

 ---
 title: Review - Innisfree Mineral Essential Concealer SPF30 PA++ 6.5g
+cover: /images/in2.png
+date: 2016/05/05
 category: Beauty
 tags:
 	- concealer
 	- innisfree
-- basemakeup
-- aquabubu
+	- base-makeup
 	- 이니스프리
-- koreancosmetic
+	- korean
-- myphamhanquoc
+	- cosmetic
-cover: /images/in2.png
-layout: single
-author_profile: true
-read_time: true
-comments: true
-share: true
-related: true
-toc: true
 ---

 Having a flawless skin is the dream of many women in this world including me, of course!
 However, I don’t know why recently I got so many pimples and after they gone, the left acne scars on my face. :sob: :sob: :sob: